MaterArc/sdshelpers.github.io/docs/index.md

 ## Welcome To SDS Helpers!

-We community of past and present SDS Helpers
+We are a community of past and present SDS Helpers

 ## Important Links
 - [Our Studio](https://scratch.mit.edu/studios/31464146/)